Configuring IDE

 • Visual Studio Code

-Below is a sample IDE configuration tutorial, but it is worth noting that this is only an example dictated by the author’s personal preferences.
+Below there are two IDE configuration tutorials, but it is worth noting that this is only an example dictated by the author’s personal preferences.
 All of the programs listed above (with proper configuration) should work equally well, so if you already have a favorite tool, you can stick with it (although it is worth giving QtCreator a try, a very nice IDE ~ author’s personal note).

-First, to test program’s features we create a simple project.
-Create a new directory (in our example we name it test) and two files in it: main.c and Makefile:
+We create a simple project.
+Create a new folder with a name of your choice (in our case, it will be test) and place two files inside it: main.c and Makefile:

 main.c: